 Despite teaching yoga for nearly 20 years, I have questionable forward bends, I can’t press into Handstand, and I’m not always perfectly present.
 But, teaching yoga has helped me mature and taught me a few things along the way.
 Never taking students for granted is high on this list.
 I understand that in the modern era of yoga, students have countless excellent teachers to choose from.
 I also understand that my students have a lot of pressure on their time and their resources—and, when people are stretched thin their own wellbeing gets shifted to the back burner.
 So, when my students show up, I show up.

 If you have these questions and concerns, you’re a smart, reasonable person.
 I’m with you.
 I had the same before I committed to an 18-month, nearly 1000-hr advanced studies program 17 years ago.
-These are rationale, legitimate concerns, but bear with me because they pale in comparison to the five reasons to commit to an Advanced Training (ahem, maybe even mine).
+These are rational, legitimate concerns, but bear with me because they pale in comparison to the five reasons to commit to an advanced yoga teacher training (ahem, maybe even mine).

 1. Develop the confidence to become more entrepreneurial